 Why Post-Mortem Examinations Are Still Essential

 With the rise of high-resolution MRIs and advanced blood testing, some believe that the traditional PM examination is becoming obsolete.
-However, recent data suggests otherwise.
-Even in 2025, studies from institutions like the Cleveland Clinic show that between 15% and 25% of autopsies reveal a major cause of death that was not suspected while the patient was alive.
+In practice, autopsies still serve an important role: a meaningful share of cases reveal a major cause of death that was not suspected while the patient was alive, which is why hospitals and medical examiners continue to rely on them.

 The Diagnostic Gold Standard